SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Querying_MySQL_vs_Cassandra.md

 | 4 | Dame Blanche | Cup | 5 |
 | 5 | Cookie Dough | Cup | 2 |

-The above is your standard, run-of-the-mill MySQL ice cream table.
-It has a nice primary key, which is just a number here, some flavors linked, as well as a *Type* and *Price* column.
+The above is your standard, run-of-the-mill MySQL table.
+It has a primary key, which is just a number here, some ice cream flavors, as well as a *Type* and *Price* column.

 ### Cassandra ice cream table - partitioning key